microsoft/vscode-tslint/tslint/README.md

 # Quick fixes

 The extension supports some quick fixing of warnings.
 For warnings which support a quick fix a light bulp is shown when the cursor is positioned inside the warning's range.
-You can apply the quick fix by either clicking the light bulp or by executing the `Quick Fix` command.
+You can apply the quick fix by either:
+* clicking the light bulp appearing or by executing the `Quick Fix`, when the mouse is over the errornous code
+* or using the shortcut `Alt+m`

 The following quick fixes are currently supported:
 - missing whitespace
 - missing semicolon
 - missing trailing comma